xXNbKXx/atlassian-bitbucket-server-integration-plugin/readme.md

 5. Add a **build step**.
 6. Click **Save**.

+**Note:** A Jenkinsfile is required when creating a Pipeline or Multibranch Pipeline job.
+Other pipeline scripting methods are not yet supported.

 ## Setting up a Multibranch Pipeline

 To use a different Jenkinsfile for different branches of your Bitbucket Server project, you need to create a Multibranch Pipeline and add the Jenkinsfile to the repo of each branch you want to build.
 Jenkins will then automatically find, manage, and execute these Pipelines.